BRITISH EAST INDIA COMPANY: UPSURGING AS 1st SUPREME EUROPEAN COLONIAL POWER IN INDIA

 Dynamically transforming early eighteenth century India had a substantially growing economy under the authority of Mughal emperor, Aurangzeb.
 But after his excruciating demise in 1707, several Mughal rulers established their control over the prominent regional kingdoms by exerting their superiority and political strength.

-- Company was empowered to issue DASTAKS i.e. passes for transportation of their goods.
+- The company was empowered to issue DASTAKS i.e. passes for transportation of their goods.

-- Allowed the company pay Rs 3,000 to Bengal and Rs 10,000 to Surat annually for trading-duty free in the places with exemption of all additional taxes.
+- Allowed the company to pay Rs 3,000 to Bengal and Rs 10,000 to Surat annually for trading-duty free in the places with the exemption of all additional taxes.

 - In Hyderabad, EIC was asked to pay the existing rent for Madras only and the facility to trade-duty free was retained.

-- Accepted the company minted coins at Bombay as the currency throughout Mughal Empire.
+- Accepted the company minted coins at Bombay as the currency throughout the Mughal Empire.

-These special business concessions extended to the company were wrongly manipulated by them for gaining more profit for its expenditure which eventually led to socioeconomical paralysis of Bengal’s finance and monetary resources.
-It agitated the subedar of Bengal Murshid Quli Khan who strongly opposed the Company and warned it to pay its taxes and the conflicts continued till middle eighteenth century….
+These special business concessions extended to the company were wrongly manipulated by them for gaining more profit for its expenditure which eventually led to socioeconomic paralysis of Bengal’s finance and monetary resources.
+It agitated the subedar of Bengal Murshid Quli Khan who strongly opposed the Company and warned it to pay its taxes and the conflicts continued till middle eighteenth-century…

-After Alivardi’s death in 1756, Siraj-ud-daulah became the Nawab of Bengal who inherited innumerable internal rivals from his ancestral generation.
+After Alivardi died in 1756, Siraj-ud-Beulah became the Nawab of Bengal who inherited innumerable internal rivals from his ancestral generation.
 Despite such insecurities, the inexperienced young king accepted his responsibilities and worked productively.
-He defeated his cousin, Nawab of Purnea Shaukhat Jang and later killed him in a pitching battle; he also defenestrated his commander-in chief Mir Zafar from the dignified position and appointed Mir Madan as the Prime Minister.
+He defeated his cousin, Nawab of Purnea Shaukat Jang and later killed him in a pitching battle; he also defenestrated his commander-in-chief Mir Zafar from the dignified position and appointed Mir Madan as the Prime Minister.
 The Company that had been constantly underscoring the authority of Bengal had now started meddling in political affairs of Bengal.

 Post Battle of Plassey, Mir Zafar was dignified as the Nawab of Bengal as promised to him by EIC and the French competitors of the company were expelled from Bengal.
-The constant political-interference of the company thereafter annoyed the nawab who eventually fabricated the conspiracy with company’s competitors Dutch against English.
-But nothing happened in his favour and the defeat led to his defenestration from the position of nawab and later Mir Zafar’s brother-in law Mir Qasim succeeded him who was a skillful leader.
+The constant political-interference of the company thereafter annoyed the nawab who eventually fabricated the conspiracy with the company’s competitors Dutch against English.
+But nothing happened in his favour and the defeat led to his defenestration from the position of the nawab and later Mir Zafar’s brother-in-law Mir Qasim succeeded him who was a skilful leader.
 Under his nawab-ship, he worked for re-designing the bureaucratic system and creating capable and strong military forces.